ozanoguz/aws-fortigate-hol/README.md

 ### 1.1 Access AWS Console

-Log in to the AWS console using the link below.
-You can use k8s_studentxx as username, password will be provided during the session.
+Log in to the AWS Management Console using the provided link.

+Username: studentxx
+Password: Provided during the session

 [Access AWS Management Console](https://174296440058.signin.aws.amazon.com/console)

 ### 1.2 Create SSH Key Pair

-You must create an SSH key pair to securely access the EC2 instances (Spoke VMs) deployed in this lab.
+You will need an SSH key pair to securely access the EC2 instances (Spoke VMs).

-1. After logging in to the AWS Management Console**, ensure you are in the **Cape Town region (af-south-1)**.
+1. Ensure you are in the **Cape Town region (af-south-1)**.

 <img src=https://github.com/ozanoguz/aws-fortigate-hol/blob/main/images/selectregion.jpg width="300"/>

-2. Search for "key pairs" in the top search box.
-Click "Key pairs" under search results.
+2. In the AWS Console, search for "key pairs" and select it.

 <img src=https://github.com/ozanoguz/aws-fortigate-hol/blob/main/images/selectkeypairs.jpg width="400"/>